GreatCowBASIC/Help/output/md/hefwrite.md

 HEFWrite is used to write information, byte values, to HEFM so that it can be accessed later for use in a user program.

-`location` represents the location or relative address to write.
+`location` rerepresents the location or relative address to write.
 The location will range from location 0 to HEF\_BYTES - 1, or for all practical purposes 0-127 since all PIC Microcontrollers with HEF support 128 bytes of HEF Memory.
 HEF\_BYTES is a GCBASIC constant that